Write as if you are telling a story

 - Book titles should always be italicised, both in the bibliography and in the text.

-- Avoid underlines in your texts as they suggest a web link.
+- Avoid underlines in your texts because they suggest a web link.

-- You should aim to include at least one image in your articles.
-For definitions, select a featured image, and you may also add additional images using the search
+- You should aim to include at least one image in each of your articles.
+For definitions, select a featured image.
+You may also add additional images using the search button.

-- For appropriate use of comma, please refer to the UNC Writing Center.
+- For appropriate use of "commas", please refer to the UNC Writing Center.

 Terms & Conditions